yguo04/yguo04.github.io/_pages/misc.md

   modal.style.display = "block";

-  // You can replace this with your actual rock concert image path
+  // Set different images and captions based on imageId if (imageId === 'rock-concert-image') {
-  // For now, I'll use a placeholder - replace with your actual image modalImg.src = "/assets/img/rock_concert.JPG"; // Replace with your actual image path captionText.innerHTML = "Rock concert organized at SJTU - An unforgettable night of music and energy!";
+    modalImg.src = "/assets/img/rock_concert.JPG";
+    captionText.innerHTML = "Rock concert organized at SJTU - An unforgettable night of music and energy!";
+  } else if (imageId === 'cycling-image') {
+    modalImg.src = "/assets/img/cycling.jpg";
+    captionText.innerHTML = "Speed cycling - Embracing the wind and the freedom of the road!";
+  }

   // Prevent body scroll when modal is open document.body.style.overflow = 'hidden';